-A special attribute known as the class of the object is used to allow for an object-oriented style4 of programming in R. For example if an object has class "data.frame", it will be printed in a certain way, the plot() function will display it graphically in a certain way, and other so-called generic functions such as summary() will react to it as an argument in a way sensitive to its class.
+A special attribute known as the class of the object is used to allow for an object-oriented style of programming in R. For example if an object has class "data.frame", it will be printed in a certain way, the plot() function will display it graphically in a certain way, and other so-called generic functions such as summary() will react to it as an argument in a way sensitive to its class.

 To remove temporarily the effects of class, use the function unclass().
-For example if winter has the class "data.frame" then winter will print it in data frame form, which is rather like a matrix, whereas unclass(winter)
+For example if winter has the class "data.frame" then winter will print it in data frame form, which is rather like a matrix, whereas will print it as an ordinary list.
+Only in rather special situations do you need to use this facility, but one is when you are learning to come to terms with the idea of class and generic functions.

-4 A different style using 'formal' or 'S4' classes is provided in package methods.
+&lt;sup>4 A different style using 'formal' or 'S4' classes is provided in package methods.